Variations of baseball: Baseball5

 Baseball5 (B5) is an international variation of baseball where the only equipment used is a rubber ball, and the field is a 21 m-square.
 Batters "self-serve" the ball, hitting it with a bare hand to start each play, with foul balls and out-of-the-park home runs not permitted.
 Each team has only five players and there are five innings in the game.
 It is scheduled to be played at the 2026 Youth Olympic Games, and is administered by the World Baseball Softball Confederation.

 Informal variations

 These variations of baseball generally reduce the amount of equipment and space needed to play the game, and the ball is often softer to reduce the risk of injury.
-They may also be modified to work with fewer players; for example, some informal variations of baseball use the ghost runner rule, simulating having runners on base when a player must take their turn to bat.
+They may also be modified to work with fewer players; for example, some informal variations of baseball use the invisible runner rule, simulating having runners on base when a player must take their turn to bat.
 However, the basic structure of a pitcher throwing to a batter, with the batter hitting the ball with some type of bat, is retained.